-For years, experts have recommended beginning colorectal cancer screenings at age 50.
-Recently, though, in light of more and more cases being diagnosed in younger adults, the American Cancer Society changed its recommendation — suggesting screening begin at age 45.
+For years, experts have recommended colorectal cancer screenings start at age 50.
+Recently, though, in light of more and more cases colorectal cancer is on the rise in young adults, the American Cancer Society, UPSTF, and GI societies recommend screening begin at age 45.

 The numbers are pretty staggering.
-A study conducted by the American Cancer Society found that colon and rectal cancer, commonly referenced together as colorectal cancer, occur at higher rate among young adults and those in middle age.
-While colorectal cancer rates are decreasing among older adults, they’re increasing among younger ones.
+A study by the American Cancer Society found that colon and rectal cancer, commonly called colorectal cancer, occurs at a higher rate among young adults and those in middle age.

 Maybe the most stunning bit of information from the study?
 Those born in 1990 have double the risk of colon cancer and quadruple the risk of rectal cancer compared to those born in 1950.